►Gorbyte Introduction (White Paper)

 BRDG device: A wearable BRUD device.
 It acts as a G-node, contains a blockchain replica, securely manages encryption keys, allows for unique identification of the user, includes user biometrics, acts as a hardware wallet, allows for superconnectivity and is tamper-proof.

 BRUD device: A Blockchain-Registered Unique Device.
-A virtual unit, or USB device or an autonomous hardware device.
+A virtual unit, or a hardware device.
 It is used, among other purposes, to uniquely identify nodes and prevent Sybil, DoS and majority attacks.
-It will include biometric functionality, communication functionality, will run a full Gorbyte node and will be used as a tamper-proof hardware wallet (See “The BRUD architecture” document).
+A hardware BRUD device is called a crypto-device.
+(See “The BRUD architecture” document).

 Client software: The Gorbyte software (or code) that implements a node and runs in a user device connected to the internet.
 See GCC.
 Also called the “Reference Client implementation”.